zeek/zeek-docs/scripts/base/protocols/dhcp/main.zeek.rst

    :Attributes: :zeek:attr:`&redef`
    :Default: ``30.0 secs``

-   The maximum amount of time that a transation ID will be watched for to try and tie messages together into a single DHCP transaction narrative.
+   The maximum amount of time that a transaction ID will be watched for to try and tie messages together into a single DHCP transaction narrative.